Ingredients in Skincare

 Explore breakdowns of the skincare ingredients featured in our personalised Renude routines.
 Learn their benefits, functions, and who they're suitable for.

-Macrocystis pyrifera extract is a type of seaweed rich in multiple beneficial ingredients.
-Its primary value in skin care comes from its antioxidant properties.
-It is in the class of Algae Extract which also include ahnfeltia concinna extract, alaria esculenta extract, algae exopolysaccharides, algin, alteromonas ferment extract, alteromonas ferment extract, ascophyllum nodosum extract, asparagopsis armata extract, chlorella protothecoides, chlorella vulgaris extract, dunaliella salina (green algae) extract, hydrolyzed f-fucoidan, laminaria ochroleuca (kelp) extract, and marine extract.
+Rich in essential ions like Zinc and Copper, marine extracts natural ingredients perfectly enhance skincare formulations.
+Almost every marine extract is an excellent source of antioxidants, protecting the skin from harmful external factors like UV-induced damage or oxidative stress.
+It is in the class of Algae Extract which also include ahnfeltia concinna extract, alaria esculenta extract, algae exopolysaccharides, algin, alteromonas ferment extract, alteromonas ferment extract, ascophyllum nodosum extract, asparagopsis armata extract, chlorella protothecoides, chlorella vulgaris extract, dunaliella salina (green algae) extract, hydrolyzed f-fucoidan, laminaria ochroleuca (kelp) extract, and macrocystis pyrifera (kelp) extract.

 Lactobionic Acid